emma-community/emma-backstage-plugins/README.md

 ### `emma` Plugin

-The `emma` plugin provides the frontend components and logic for the Emma application.
+The `emma` plugin provides the frontend components and logic for the emma application.
 It includes UI components for displaying data, routing, and API interactions.

 **Key Features:**
 - Main entry points for the plugin.